john-azzaro/-Functional-Programming-from-the-Beginning/README.md

 <br>
 <br>

-# What is equational reasoning?
+# What is point-free and equational reasoning?
 <dl>
 <dd>

 ***Equational reasoning is used to define a function point-free.*** **Equational reasoning** means (within the context of functional programming) that if you have two things (i.e. functions, etc.) and they both have the same *shape*, then they are *interchangable*.
 In the example below, we have a function ```onCar``` that has the same shape (i.e. the functions are similar with the same parameter) to ```renderCar```.
 Since ```onCar``` is *equationally* (equivalent) to ```renderCar```, if you use ```renderCar``` as the argument with```getCar```, because the parameter is the same you can define the function ```getCar```, it is **point-free**, which means you can define a function *without* defining its points (i.e. inputs).
 ```JavaScript
   getCar(function onCar(car) {
     return renderCar(car);